maykinmedia/open-inwoner-design-tokens/README.md

 ## Add this as a submodule

-In root folder of your project, create a dir or directly add the submodule in its own directory:
+In the root folder of your project, create a dir or directly add the submodule in its own directory:

 ```bash
 cd open-inwoner-design-tokens